 Working in batches if necessary, grill the vegetables in a single layer over direct heat, turning and rotating as needed for even cooking, until charred and slightly tender–2-3 minutes for small, skinny vegetables, 4-5 minutes for larger, denser pieces).
 Chop or slice the vegetables as desired, transfer to the marinade, and toss gently to combine.

-Serve immediately, or let the mixture marinate at room temperature for up to 3 hours or refrigerate in a sealed container for up to 4 days.
+Serve the grilled and marinated vegetables immediately, or let the mixture marinate at room temperature for up to 3 hours or refrigerate in a sealed container for up to 4 days.